Students can stand as candidates during university elections via a party. On this page, the student parties present themselves.

 “CSL has held seats on the University Council and the faculty councils for Law, Humanities, Social Sciences and Science for many years.
 Every student is important to CSL and it is our priority to ensure that all students have easy access to education (whether you have a disability, suffer from stress, are doing a double degree, or are undertaking student board duties).
 CSL is committed to representing the entire university community and aims to find the best possible solutions for all.
 Students have the right to appropriate, personal education and a sustainable university.

-CSL believes that students must always be given the opportunity to develop themselves both within and outside their studies.
+CSL believes that students must always be given the opportunity to develop themselves, both within and outside their studies.
 Your time as a student is an excellent period for personal development.
-CSL thinks in terms of solutions and, in doing so, always aims for the best results from an ethical Christian perspective.
-This is evident both in its opinions and in its way of doing business.
+This is evident both in our views and our way of doing business.
 Critical and constructive.

 The university must do more for its international students.
 This group is often overlooked and insufficiently incorporated into the university community.
 ONS also strives for a more sustainable university.
 This is not only good for the environment, but also makes financial sense.
 If energy bills are lower more money can be invested in education and research.